 What You Should Know

-- A dual agent is a real estate agent who represents both the buyer and the seller of the house
+- A dual agent represents both the buyer and the seller of the house

-- A dual agent should be neutral and not take sides in the real estate transaction
+- A dual agent should not take sides in the real estate transaction

-- A designated agency is when the buyer agent and seller agent work under the same brokerage
+- A designated agency is when the buyer and seller agent works under the same brokerage

-- A dual agent can give you a reduced commission, make the transaction more efficient and communicate faster with both parties
+- A dual agent can reduce commission and make the transaction more efficient.

 Legality by State